NannyML/nannyml/docs/how_it_works/chunking_data.rst

         {\sigma }_{\bar {x}}\ ={\frac {\sigma }{\sqrt {n}}}

-To directly use it for computation of standard deviation of accuracy, the metric needs to be expressed for each observation in the way that mean of observation-level accuracies gives the whole sample accuracy.
+To directly use it for computation of standard deviation of accuracy, the metric needs to be expressed for each observation in the way that the mean of observation-level accuracies gives the whole sample accuracy.
 Observation-level accuracy is simply equal to 1 when the prediction is correct and 0 when it is not.
 Therefore:

 .. code-block:: python